SchweizerischeBundesbahnen/scion-toolkit/docs/site/tools/viewport.md

 <details>
   <summary><strong>Description</strong></summary>

-The viewport component displays scrollbars only when the content overflows and while the user moves his mouse over the viewport.
+This component represents a viewport with the `<ng-content>` used as scrollable content.
+Content is added to a CSS grid layout.

-Some operating systems place scrollbars next to the content, which shrinks the content by a few pixels when scrollbars are displayed.
-For this reason, unless the operating system already does, the viewport component hides the native scrollbars and renders scrollbars on top of the content.
-Nevertheless, the viewport client remains natively scrollable, i.e. it supports native touch gestures and accelerated scrolling speed.
-In addition, the viewport scrolls natively near the viewport edges during drag and drop operations.
+The viewport component displays scrollbars when its content overflows.
+Scrollbars are displayed on top of the content, not next to it.
+The component uses the native scrollbars of the operating system if they are already sitting on top, or falls back and renders scrollbars on top otherwise.
+The viewport remains natively scrollable with the native scrollbars shifted out of the viewport's visible area.
+Consequently, the viewport keeps supporting native scrolling features such as touch gestures, scroll speed acceleration, or scrolling near the viewport edges during drag-and-drop operations.

 </details>